 We use third party processors to help us deliver successful events.
 We use a wide range of venues, mostly hotels, around the UK to host events.
 We ensure that we have appropriate data protection agreements with all of them.

-f) Contributors to our academic journals
+g) Contributors to our academic journals

 We use Steers McGillan Eves to design our journals – see Steers privacy notice.

-g) Job applicants, volunteers, current and former staff
+h) Job applicants, current and former staff

 We will only use any information you provide during the recruitment process for the purpose of progressing your application, or to fulfil legal or regulatory requirements if necessary.